Fifty Years Ago, the Sylmar Earthquake Jolted Southern California

 February 1971: The Magnitude-6.5 San Fernando Earthquake Shakes Southern California

+The shock was felt for 300 miles along the Southern California coastal region and as far inland as Las Vegas, according to the California Geological Survey.

 The aftermath led to major changes for building construction and the Alquist-Priolo Act.
-It bans construction on active faults in California.
+The law limits construction along active faults able to rupture the ground surface.

+Congress took actions that ultimately led to what is now the U.S. Geological Survey's Earthquake Hazards Program.